curl/everything-curl/usingcurl-downloads.md

     curl https://example.com/ -o storage.html

 …and when inspecting the `storage.html` file after the fact, the user realizes that one or more characters look funny or downright wrong.
-This can then very well be because the server sent the characters using charset X, while your editor and environment use charset Y. In an ideal world, we would all use UTF-8 everywhere but unfortunately, that is still not the case.
+This might occur because the server sent the characters using charset X, while your editor and environment use charset Y. In an ideal world, we would all use UTF-8 everywhere but unfortunately, that is still not the case.

 A common work-around for this issue that works decently is to use the common `iconv` utility to translate a text file to and from different